Essential Steps for Launching a New WordPress Website

 Another consideration before launching a new WordPress site is the actual theme or framework you are planning to use.
 There are literally thousands of available options.
 Lucky for you most of them are so bad you can eliminate them right away.

 That includes any free theme and any theme that is not compatible with the latest version of WordPress or has not been updated by the theme author within the last few months.

 Instead of simply going for a “pretty” design or “cool” functionality be sure to select a WordPress theme that will actually support your short and long-term business objectives.
 That means you should look for:

-- Clean and fast code: With a clean code structure, you can decrease the load of time on pages and increase the crawlability to your pages.
+- Clean and fast code: With a clean code structure, you can decrease the page load time on pages and increase the crawlability of your pages.

 - Limited use of required plugins: The more plugins a theme requires in order to function properly the more bloated and unresponsive it will become.